Skip to main content

 Prêt immobilier (Mortgage)

-Bank loan to finance property purchase.
-The suspensive condition protects the buyer if the loan is refused.
+A bank loan to finance the purchase.
+A condition precedent protects the buyer if the loan is declined.

 Primo-accédant (First-time buyer)

-Person buying property for the first time.
-Some aids (PTZ) are reserved for first-time buyers.
+Someone buying property for the first time.
+Certain schemes (such as the PTZ) are reserved for first-time buyers.

 PTZ (Zero-interest loan)

-Interest-free loan for first-time buyers under income conditions.
-Amount and conditions vary by zone.
+An interest-free loan for first-time buyers, subject to income limits.
+The amount and terms vary by zone.

 Q